-Now that we entered adulthood, we understand many things about growing up.
+Now that we have finally entered adulthood, we understand many things about growing up.

-Finally, when we were in college, we thought that we would earn enough money and have everything figured out after graduating and started working.
+Finally, in college, we thought we would earn enough money and have everything figured out after graduating and started working.
 Sadly, it did not, not by a long shot.

 The Sad Realities of Adulthood

-When we finally started working and living independently, we soon realized that life is hard.
-It may even have confirmed that our parents and the other adults in our lives were also as clueless as us about many things when they started or even up to now.
+When we finally started working and living independently, we realized that life is hard.
+It may even have confirmed that our parents and other adults in our lives were as clueless as us about many things when they started or even up to now.

-Isn’t it funny or just ironic or maybe a little bit poetic?
+Isn't it funny or ironic or a little bit poetic?

-We are always excited with the idea of moving up to the next stage of our life, thinking that by that time, we will more or less have things figured out.
+We are always excited by the idea of moving up to the next stage of our life, thinking that by that time, we will more or less have things figured out.

-We thought that as we enter the gateway to adulthood, the knowledge and wisdom of the world will automatically be uploaded to our system, and we will naturally adapt.
+We thought that as we entered the gateway to adulthood, the knowledge and wisdom of the world would automatically be uploaded to our system, and we would naturally adapt.

 Adulthood is Hard.